 Multicultural influences perceived in the “ideal bowl”

-In his book, Bing Yan posits that the perfect bowl of Lanzhou noodles is a culmination of cultural mixing between three cultures: Tibetan cultural zones to the south produce the best meat for slow cooking to top this dish: yak, not beef! (but in Chinese yak is thought of as a kind of beef).
+In his book, Bing Yan posits that the perfect bowl of Lanzhou noodles is a culmination of cultural mixing between three groups: Tibetan cultural zones to the south produce the best meat for slow cooking to top this dish: yak, not beef! (but in Chinese yak is thought of as a kind of beef).
 That, combined with Han spices and Hui noodle pulling techniques result in the ideal bowl.
 I’m a little skeptical that cooking techniques took on ethnic dimensions in this way a hundred years ago, but

 - The “beef lamian” commemorative statue in central Lanzhou (ca 2010) many in China do associate Hui (Chinese Muslim) culture with wheaten foods of the northwest, including the tradition of noodle pulling.
 Lanzhou is situated at the center of the Hui heartland, and that city has long been a meeting point for different cultures between Turks, Mongols, Han, and Tibetans.
 The person widely credited with standardizing the dish of “Lanzhou beef noodles” was a Chinese Muslim noodle seller in the early 1900s named Ma Baozi 马保子.
 He started as a street vendor selling “hotpot noodles” (热锅子面) and over time became a local hero in food.
 His combination of flavor lives on with the standard “five colors” that are deemed necessary for proper Lanzhou noodles today (see below).

 Outside of Lanzhou, “beef noodles”, or “Lanzhou lamian” restaurants often have green awnings signifying that they are halal.
 Noodles at these places would only be using beef/yak/mutton for their soups and toppings.
 That connection to Hui or Muslim Chinese culture is not present with Philadelphia’s “Lanzhou” restaurants, where pork is a common add-on possibility.